AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/sortable.md

 </script>
 ```

-## Methods, Options and Events inheritance
+## Methods, options, and events inheritance

 Most options, methods, and events for the Sortable widget correspond to the jQuery [Sortable Widget] options.